DomWhite/01-javascript/week_01/metro_task/README.md

 * Use input validation
   - User must enter a line and station in the subway network
   - If the user enters something else, your program should handle it
-* Add an additional lines
+* Add on additional lines
 * Allow trains to have multiple intersection points